 Zoe C, “You have a super voice Mickey, ever wanted to play an instrument?”

 “A keyboard, I can write my own songs.”

 “Do you know how to play a keyboard?”

 “Then go on the internet and find what you want, McKenzie will help you figure out the descriptions.”

 Mickey can read, sort of, she knows words on paper, what they mean often escapes her.
 She reads to Mac, who looks over her shoulder to help with pronunciation.
 There’s a current educational fallacy, that a child can read a paragraph is not the same as understanding the paragraph.
 She reads Zoe C a sentence or two at a time, then she has to explain what she read.
-They take an hour a day, thirty minutes for McKenzie, the rest for Zoe C.

-Elle, “She’s getting much better at reading, your system works.”
+Elle, “She’s getting better, your system works.”

 Zoe C, “It would work with anyone, schools stick students in classes by age as if everyone the same age has the same capacity, the student is expected to grasp the material and move on with the rest of the class.
 This is absurd.
 Most kids plug along okay, many would do better with smaller bites of material, which takes longer but in the end they know it.”